 It’s Really Hot

 This applies to anyone really, but no one more than a Brit.
 We spend all year complaining that it’s cold and then complain even harder on the three days a year when it’s a little bit hot!
 Well, Australia is very hot, all year!

 As an expat from the UK, you should try your best to mentally prepare yourself.
 There’s no room for being macho here, sun cream is essential if you want to avoid third-degree burns.
 Temperatures vary between the mid-30s to the mid-40s depending on the month.

-Find Other Expats from the UK
+Find Other Expats from the UK Living in Australia

 When living in another country, you will inevitably get homesick sometimes and having a community of expats near you is a big help, especially early on.
 So it is worth finding a local expat hub near to where you plan to be living.
 Do this in advance and try to make friends early; this will help you to enjoy your first few weeks.
-To get you started here is a forum for Brit Expats (in Australia).

 But Not Too Many